ssoravitt/ssoravitt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Soravitt Sangnark from Thailand, who has been pursuing many lifetime questions about music cognition, such as *How do humans respond to music across cultures?* *Why do humans enjoy music emotionally?* *Why is popular music most memorable than others?* Absolutely, my research interests are music cognition and music information retrieval.
+I am Soravitt Sangnark from Thailand, who has been pursuing many lifetime questions about music cognition --- *How do humans respond to music across cultures?* *Why do humans enjoy music emotionally?* *Why is popular music most memorable than others?* Without any doubt, my research interests are music cognition and music information retrieval, particularly cross-cultural music cognition.

+> I can make the world better through music cognition research

+Although my formal role is called as a research assistant, I am currently being like an independent researcher who conducts my own research project about music cognition and physiological signals (EEG, ECG, and EDA), supervised by Asst.
+Prof. Dr. Theerawit Wilaiprasitporn at INTERFACES lab, Vidyasirimedi Institute of Science and Technology, Thailand.
+If you have any question, look for collaboration, please don't hesitate to contact me via [email](soravitt.sang@gmail.com) (soravitt.sang[at]gmail[dot]com).

+## News and Updates